anonymansz/stickytape/README.md

 onefile.py

 # Solution
-Here, you can use a python package called stickytape. https://pypi.org/project/stickytape/
+Here, you can use a python package called [stickytape](https://pypi.org/project/stickytape/) .

 > stickytape = Adhesive tape